kbaesler/Wave/docs/source/getting_started.rst

 --------------------------------------
 Wave is publicly distributed using the `Nuget <http://www.nuget.org>`_ service that is available to the .NET community within Visual Studios.

-- To install Wave [9.3.1], run the following command in the Package Manager Console.
+- To install Wave [9.3], run the following command in the Package Manager Console.

 .. code-block::

-	PM> Install-Package Wave.9.3.1 -Pre
+	PM> Install-Package Wave.9.3 -Version 1.0.1

 Requirements